excellarateinc/voyage-api-dotnet/readme_docs/DEVELOPMENT.md

   * Building for the future is subjective guesswork that rarely meets unknowable customer needs

 ## Code Standards
+The following coding standards are agreed upon by the development team and are expected to be followed.
+Where possible, these rules will be enforced by the IDE.
+* C#
+* XUnit

+## HOW TO: Workstation Setup

+## HOW TO: Run App Locally

+## HOW TO: Branch, Code Review, Commit

+## HOW TO: Deploy (QA, UAT, PROD)

 ## ??
 * [Development Tools](#development-tools)